twbs/blog/_posts/2013-08-11-bootstrap-3-rc2.md

 	* Adds gradients, shadows, and more to key components to mimic the style of Bootstrap 2.

 * **Global CSS changes:**
   	* Update vertical and horizontal gradients to make start and end color parameters come first, then start and end positions.
 [Fixes #9049.](https://github.com/twbs/bootstrap/issues/9049)
 		* Make `.pull-right` and `.pull-left` classes use `!important` to avoid needing overrides due to specificity (like in navbar, button groups, etc).
 [See #8697.](https://github.com/twbs/bootstrap/issues/8697)
 		* Lots of variable additions to components.
+	* Updated gradients to not include `background-color` for improved use of `rgba()` colors within mixins.
+[See #8877](https://github.com/twbs/bootstrap/pull/8877)

 * **Buttons:**
 	* Buttons and inputs, and their large counterparts, are now a bit shorter.